Johnson County Court Records

 Property Records

-Real property records — deeds, liens, mortgages, and easements — are filed with the Johnson County Clerk’s recording division.
+Deeds, liens, mortgages, and easements are filed with the Johnson County Clerk's recording division.
 Recording fees are $25.00 for the first page and $4.00 for each additional page.
-UCC filings range from $35.00 to $50.00 depending on the document type.
-Property record inquiries can be directed to the County Clerk’s office at (817) 556-6015.
+UCC filings range from $35.00 to $50.00 depending on document type.
+Direct property record inquiries to the County Clerk's office at (817) 556-6015.
 The Clerk also operates a satellite office for certain services:

 Burleson area (contact the main office for current address and hours)